gabriel-ing/SimpliPyTEM/docs/index.rst

 Installation Troubleshooting
 ----------------------------

+This is a legacy error - it should have hopefully been fixed as of  version 1.0.6 (current version on pyPI)!
+However I am leaving it in case similar issues arise despite this.

 I've come across some errors when installing the package, particularly in linux computers, one in particular relating to `qt.qpa.plugin`, it looks as follows
 :::